Southbank-Centre/SC-app/README.md

 ### App design

-The aim of this project is to allow content- and feature-rich websites to be built up as efficiently as possible.
+The aim of this project is to allow content-led and feature-rich websites to be built up as efficiently as possible.
 It has been structured to be a reusable as possible, so further development should be done with the following in mind:

 #### 1. Think modular